 While hormones are legal for use in cattle, the FDA has not approved the use of hormones in poultry production.
 As a result, all chicken eggs sold in the United States are free of hormones.

-No steroid hormone implants are approved for growth purposes in dairy cows, veal calves, pigs, or poultry.Source: fda.gov
+“No steroid hormone implants are approved for growth purposes in dairy cows, veal calves, pigs, or poultry.”Source: fda.gov

 While hormones are not approved for poultry production, antibiotics are allowed.

-They are meant to keep infections at bay that are often the result of overfilled and dirty hen houses.
-As a result, when you buy eggs that feature the label “no antibiotics used,” chances are that the hens did not have better living conditions, but at least were not given antibiotics.
+They’re meant to prevent infections that result from overfilled and dirty hen houses.
+As a result, when you buy eggs that feature the label “no antibiotics used,” chances are that the hens did not have good living conditions but were at least not given antibiotics.

 All chickens are raised on farms.
 Thus, the term doesn’t say anything about the hens’ living conditions.
 Cage-raised hens are also farm-raised.